 Why is Orofacial Myofunctional Therapy Important?

-Myofunctional Therapy is important to achieve proper lip competance, establish nasal breathing (all day and night), ensure your tongue is resting in your palate, and improve proper chewing and swallowing function.
+Myofunctional Therapy is important to achieve proper oral resting posture.
+Proper oral resting posture is establishing lip competance (lips gently sealed all day and all night), nasal breathing (all day and night), your tongue is resting in your palate (not the floor of your mouth), and proper chewing and swallowing functions.

 What is Orofacial Myofunctional Therapy?